jeftegoes/AwsOverview/Storage/AWS Storage Gateway.md

 ### 3.1.1.
 RefreshCache API

-- Storage Gateway updates the File Share Cache automatically when you write files to the File Gateway.
+- Storage Gateway updates the File Share Cache automatically when we write files to the File Gateway.
-- When you upload files directly to the S3 bucket, users connected to the File Gateway may not see the files on the File Share (accessing stale data).
+- When we upload files directly to the S3 bucket, users connected to the File Gateway may not see the files on the File Share (accessing stale data).
-- You need to invoke the `RefreshCache` API.
+- We need to invoke the `RefreshCache` API.
   ![AWS Storage Gateway RefreshCache API](/Images/Storage/AWSStorageGatewayRefreshCacheAPI.png)

 ### 3.1.2.
 Automating Cache Refresh

-- **Automated Cache Refresh:** A File Gateway feature that enables you to automatically refresh File Gateway cache to stay up to date with the changes in their S3 buckets.
+- **Automated Cache Refresh:** A File Gateway feature that enables we to automatically refresh File Gateway cache to stay up to date with the changes in their S3 buckets.
 - Ensure that users are not accessing stale data on their file shares.
 - No need to manually and periodically invoke the `RefreshCache` API.